 Some may think greener technology is still in its infancy.
 However cleaner systems, such as FRIGOBLOCK, have been established for 40 years.
 They are the systems of choice for some very large operators who understand the considerable benefits they offer.

 Operators who change will see reduced diesel consumption and costs, greater efficiency, lower CO2 and noxious emissions, lower maintenance costs and rapid temperature pulldown power.
 These electrical systems offer good return on investment and will help future-proof your businesses.

 Electrification of machinery and technology is gathering pace, as businesses, economies and nations seek to move away from burning fossil fuels.

 At MWL, we’ve been closely following the Government plans over recent years and preparing for change.
 We promote advanced new technology while also working with existing equipment.
-We’ve worked with FRIGOBOLCK refrigeration systems for 30 years and are a sales and service dealer.
+We’ve worked with FRIGOBLOCK refrigeration systems for 30 years and are a sales and service dealer.